1-Year Limited Term Lecturer - Centre for English language Learning, Teaching and Research (CELLTR)

 Applicants must present a profile of field-leading scholarship that is highly regarded nationally and internationally.
 The appointee is expected to make significant contributions to research, teaching, graduate student supervision and publicizing results of learning analytics and learning design research to the scholarly community, professional groups and the public.
 SFU also recognizes the value of mentoring, professional service, and nontraditional areas of research and/or research outputs.
 Demonstrated experience in increasing diversity at the previous institutional environment is also an asset.

 To apply, applicants should provide a completed curriculum vitae with details of research and teaching; scholarly record, funding and collaborations; two examples of refereed published scholarly work; and a concise research proposal (2-6 pages) along with the names and email addresses of six referees*.
-All applications should be submitted in separate files (Word or PDF) to firstname.lastname@example.org
+SFU recognizes that alternative career paths and/or career interruptions can impact research achievements; candidates are encouraged to highlight how alternative paths and/or interruptions have impacted them in their application.
+All applications should be submitted in separate files (Word or PDF) to email@example.com

 Simon Fraser University is an institution whose strength is based on our shared commitments to diversity, equity, and inclusion.
 Diversity is an underlying principle of our Strategic Vision, which pledges SFU to “foster a culture of inclusion and mutual respect, celebrating the diversity reflected among its students, faculty, staff, and our community.”
 SFU is committed to ensuring that no individual is denied access to employment opportunities for reasons unrelated to ability or qualifications.
 Consistent with this principle, SFU will advance the interests of underrepresented members of the work force, specifically Indigenous peoples, persons with disabilities, visible minorities, and women; embrace gender and sexual diversity; ensure that equal opportunity is afforded to all who seek employment at the University; and treat all employees equitably.
 Candidates that belong to underrepresented groups are particularly encouraged to apply.